apache/arrow-cookbook/python/source/data.rst

   mask = pa.array([True, False, False, True])

-We can then filter the array according to the mask using :meth:`pyarrow.Array.filter` to get back a new arrays with only the values matching the mask:
+We can then filter the array according to the mask using :meth:`pyarrow.Array.filter` to get back a new array with only the values matching the mask:

 .. testcode::